associate professor of hispanic ministry and religious education

-TMRE 7053 Spiritual Sources of Catholic Education and Catechesis
+Spiritual Sources of Catholic Education (TMRE7053)

-Current Research Projects
+Recent Research Projects

-Books and Selected Publications (2011-2014)
+Books and Selected Publications

 For a complete list of publications see: Hosffman Ospino – Publications

-Evangelización y catequesis en el ministerio hispano (Evangelization and Catechesis in the context of Hispanic Ministry.
-Liguori Publications, 2013.
+Evangelización y catequesis en el ministerio hispano (Evangelization and Catechesis in the context of Hispanic Ministry).
+Liguori Publications (2013).

 Peter’s Catechism: Who Do You Say that I am?
 Why Did You Doubt?
 Do You Love Me?
 Also in Spanish: El catecismo de Pedro: ¿Quién Dices Que Soy Yo? ¿Por Qué Dudas? ¿Me Amas?
-Liguori Publications, 2011.
+Liguori Publications (2011).